input-output-hk/catalyst-core/src/vit-testing/doc/vitup/configuration.md

 Optional parameter which defines start time of block0.
 It is useful when one want to defined voting phases that ends and starts precisely in required time.
 Otherwise block0_time is equal to current time when running vitup

 ###### tx_max_expiry_epochs
-Optional parameter which defines what is the maximum duration (expressed in epochs) of transacton timeout.
+Optional parameter which defines what is the maximum duration (expressed in epochs) of transaction timeout.
 Usually it is equal to 1.

 ###### consensus_leader_ids

 Allows to override randomly generated consensus leaders ids.
-Useful when we have our own pregenerated leaders keys for nodes.
+Useful when we have our own pre-generated leaders keys for nodes.

 ##### linear_fees